What kinds of activities does the program support?

 • Competitions, eisteddfods, awards or fundraising activities

-Yes.
-You can apply under an auspice arrangement.
+You can apply but it must be under an auspice arrangement.

 An auspicing organisation may charge you auspicing fees/costs.
 Grant funding can be used to cover auspicing fees/costs.